BeepBoopBit/HLInt/Documentation/main.md

 * `operator double()`
     * Defines a conversion operator that converts an object into a double.
 This returns a double value.

+* `operator int()`
+    * This is under the ObjectTypeDouble class.
+Turns an object into a regular whole number by removing its decimal part.

+* `operator double()`
+    * This is under the ObjectTypeDouble class.
+It essentially does the same, it starts with a double value and returns the same.

+* `operator std::string()`
+    * Transform an object of the String class into a regular string.

 ##### Methods

 * `std::string getName()`